 These few minutes at the start and end make a noticeable difference.
 Many teams treat it as a chance to read how the dog is feeling that day.
 For example they could be a bit stiff, full of beans, or you just think they might want to take things steady today.
 This helps keep sessions safe and positive.

 One of the most important early skills.
-Good flyball starts with a dog that’s eager to sprint back to their handler, and a solid recall makes everything else easier.
-Most teams spend a surprising amount of time here - not because it’s complicated, but because it builds confidence, speed, and trust.
+Good flyball training starts with a dog that wants to sprint back to their handler, and a solid recall makes everything else easier.
+Most teams spend a surprising amount of time here because it builds confidence, speed and trust.

 A good recall should feel fun and effortless for the dog.
 You’re not looking for perfect obedience; you’re aiming for enthusiasm and a straight, purposeful return.